Alfresco/SearchServices/CONTRIBUTING.md

 ## Builds

 Our builds are currently in our internal Bamboo instance.
-We have an [internal dashboard](http://pson01.alfresco.com:8081/SAI-FeatureBranches) displaying the status of all branches, and also an [internal compatibility dashboard](http://pson01.alfresco.com:8081/SAI-Compatibility) displaying results of integration testing with different versions of ACS.

-Our build process uses the scripts in the [build scripts](https://git.alfresco.com/search_discovery/BuildScripts) project.
+If you have access to the internal code then you can find some more links in the [insight engine module](insight-engine/CONTRIBUTING.md).

 Although the build results are not visible externally, it should be possible to run most of the tests locally.
 We have divided our tests into unit tests, integration tests and